furkleindustries/twine-package-manager-v1/README.md

 1. Building - npm scripting is used to automate bundling a Node codebase through webpack, with transpilation performed by Babel.
 Testing is performed on this level but is only applied to the logic level.
 2. HTTP - Content is served to the internet or a public-facing, reverse-proxy webserver using an Express server.
-3. Rendering - The app is rendered into a starting, human-readable version by next.js.
+3. Rendering - The app is rendered into an initial, human-and-crawler-readable version by next.js.
 4. Logic/View - The application itself is a React/Redux progressive web app using ES modules.
 Testing is performed with Jest.
 Integration tests are planned, probably in PhantomJS.

 <a name="back-end" id="back-end"></a>